Codependency in Relationships: Assessing Whether It’s Toxic or Not

 • Establish Boundaries: Just as a house has walls, emotional boundaries are needed in relationships.
 It’s okay to say no, ask for space, or prioritize your needs.

 • Nurture Other Relationships: While your partner or close friend is essential, don’t forget other relationships.
-Spend time with family, other friends, or engage in group activities.
+Spend time with family, and other friends, or engage in group activities.
 It helps in diversifying emotional investments.

 • Self-care: Take time for activities you love.
 Whether it’s reading, hiking, or even a quiet day at home, ensure you’re caring for your own emotional needs.